Alvida: Part 1

-Haya (Sanam Jung) is in love with her cousin Hadi (Imran Abbas Naqvi) who is returning from London and Somalia five years later.
+Haya (Sanam Jung) is in love with her cousin Hadi (Imran Abbas Naqvi) who is returning from London and Somalia after being away for five years.

+Haya's mother died when she was young and her father couldn't look after her.
+She has two other sisters, Uroosa and Lubna, who were raised by their mother's sister (khala).
+Haya has been raised by her uncle (her father's elder brother) and aunt, who are Hadi's parents.
 Hadi is a successful and famous gynecologist.
-She thinks that he is coming back for her but actually Hadi is returning for Uroosa (Naveen Waqar), whom he loves.
-Haya has been raised by her Taya and Tayee (Hadi's parents) because her mother died when she was young and her father couldn't look after her.
-She has two other sisters Uroosa and Lubna who were raised by their khala.
-When Haadi announces his desire to marry Uroosa, Haya is left in shock and anger.
-She does all she can to ruin their wedding with the help of her childhood friend Farisa (Sarah Khan) who is Hadi and her cousin, as well.
-Nevertheless, the wedding takes place and on Uroosa and Hadi's wedding night, Haya blurts out about her feelings to Uroosa.
+Haya thinks that he is coming back for her but actually Hadi is returning for Uroosa (Naveen Waqar), whom he loves.
+When Hadi announces his desire to marry Uroosa, Haya is left in shock and anger.
+She does all she can to ruin their wedding with the help of her childhood friend Farisa (Sarah Khan) who is also a cousin of Hadi and Haya.
+Nevertheless, the wedding takes place and on Uroosa and Hadi's wedding night, Haya blurts out her feelings to Uroosa.
 Uroosa is shocked and so is Hadi.
-The next day Haya decides to leave the house and she takes refuge with her friend Kaukab.
+The next day Haya decides to leave the house and takes refuge with her friend Kaukab.
 Her friend's husband has bad intentions and Haya also slaps him.
-Haya leaves Kaukab's house and she starts living in a hostel.
+Haya leaves Kaukab's house and starts living in a hostel.
 Here, she works as a teacher.
 She meets her colleague Rameez (Zahid Ahmed).
 While Haya had left the house, Uroosa and Hadi go for their honeymoon and after returning, they find out that Uroosa is pregnant.
 Both are very happy at the thought of becoming parents.
 When Haya finds out about this, she gets even more depressed.
-However, Uroosa is suffering from pre-eclampsia and Hadi operates Uroosa but she dies during childbirth.
+However, Uroosa is suffering from pre-eclampsia and Hadi operates on Uroosa but she dies during childbirth.
 Hadi starts blaming himself for his wife's death.